SafetyCulture/jwt-authentication/README.md

 ### Releasing

-* Buildkite will release the new version automatically after merging to the master
+* Buildkite will release the new version automatically after merging to the master;
-* Use step "Publish branch to GitHub registry" to release off a dev branch
+* Use step "Publish branch to GitHub registry" to release off a dev branch.